-^{36.} Kimata Osamu, Kindai tanka no kanshō to hihyō (Meiji Shoin, 1964), 147.
+^{36.} Kirnata Osarnu, Kindai tanka no kanshō to hihyō (Meiji Shoin, 1964), 147.

-^{37.} Haga Toru, Midaregami no keifu (Bijutsu Koronsha, 1981), 20.
+^{37.} Haga Tōru, Midaregami no keifu (Bijutsu Koronsha, 1981), 20.

-^{38.} Ichikawa Chihiro, "Midaregami to 'Ukifune," 109.
+^{38.} Ichikawa Chihiro, "Midaregami to 'Ukifune,'" 109.

-The Tale of Genji, in the formation of Akiko's poetic voice is acknowledged at best with remarks such as "[her] poetic style, especially in her early works from Midaregami to Yume no hana is, on the whole, vaguely reminiscent of the tone of the Shinkokinshū."39 Although much remains to be done, Ichikawa has observed that Genji was an everpresent part of Akiko's mental landscape, that an awareness of the depth and magnitude of Akiko's attachment to Genji demands reinterpretation of a considerable portion of her massive poetic output.40
+Ichikawa's work has been received with respect in the world of Genji scholarship.39 Her discoveries have, however, been greeted with resounding silence by scholars of modern literature in Japan.
+The part played by classical literature, especially The Tale of Genji, in the formation of Akiko's poetic voice is acknowledged at best with remarks such as "[her] poetic style, especially in her early works from Midaregami to Yume no hana is, on the whole, vaguely reminiscent of the tone of the Shinkokinshū."
+Although much remains to be done, Ichikawa has observed that Genji was an ever present part of Akiko's mental landscape, that an awareness of the depth and magnitude of Akiko's attachment to Genji demands reinterpretation of a considerable portion of her massive poetic output.41

 The aim of this book is not so much to contribute to Ichikawa's project as to elaborate the perspective that underlies it, to bring into clearer view those aspects of Akiko's life and work that still remain in the shadow of her reputation as a poet.
 I shall attempt to delineate the full range of her involvement with Genji, and I shall argue that this involvement was the bedrock upon which her literary career was built.
 As Akiko herself recalls, "From the age of eleven or twelve, Murasaki Shikibu has been my teacher, and I feel that I have had The Tale of Genji from [her] very mouth" (19:258).
-By 1909, in her thirty-first year, she already knew that translating and explicating Genji would be her "whole life's work."41 Indeed, the very idea that a woman could live by her writing was suggested to her, she says, by her reading of the Heian classics (14:440).
+By 1909, in her thirty first year, she already knew that translating and explicating Genji would be her "whole life's work."
+Indeed, the very idea that a woman could live by her writing was suggested to her, she says, by her reading of the Heian classics (14:440).

 One looks at a chronology of Akiko's life and sees a steady increase in the amount of work she did on Genji and other classics.
-There are the translations, of course, most of them multivolume works in their original form; as well as several volumes of texts in the Nihon koten zenshū series that she edited; and her introductions to some of these volumes; and enough learned articles on Murasaki Shikibu and other Heian authors to form a separate volume; and a commentary on Genji that went up in flames.42 It is of course impossible to calculate the amount of time these activities, presented with such misleading concision in the chronologies, must have consumed; nonetheless, one
+There are the translations, of course, most of them multivolume works in their original form; as well as several volumes of texts in the Nihon koten zenshū series that she edited; and her introductions to some of these volumes; and enough learned articles on Murasaki Shikibu and